 9. If drainage ditches do not flow and contain stagnant water for one week or longer, they can produce large numbers of mosquitoes.
 Report such conditions to County Mosquito Abatement or Health Department.

-10. Do not attempt to clear these ditches because they may be protected by wetland regulations.
-Mosquitoes are flying insects, so we can’t keep them from invading our community, but we can treat lawns and landing zones to help protect your family from these disease spreading bloodsuckers.
+10. Please do not attempt to clear these ditches because they may be protected by wetland regulations.
+Mosquitoes are flying insects, so we can’t keep them from invading our community, but we can treat lawns and landing zones to protect your family from these disease-spreading bloodsuckers.
 For mosquito control give us a call